 “Owning a business, for a girl like me, at my age, is unusual in my community.
 But I am showing the community that everything is possible” -Stumai

-As Stumai continued to plough the benefits of her education back into her community, she gained the respect of parents, teachers, and village leaders.
-Stumai now organises training sessions for parents and community leaders, teaching practical skills that can be applied to income generating projects, such as the production of liquid soap and financial literacy training.
+As Stumai continued to plow the benefits of her education back into her community, she gained the respect of parents, teachers, and village leaders.
+Stumai now organizes training sessions for parents and community leaders, teaching practical skills that can be applied to income generating projects, such as the production of liquid soap and financial literacy training.
 In sharing her knowledge, Stumai has been the catalyst sparking improved living conditions for families in her community, and parents are able to support their children to stay in school.